List of Squid Game characters: Kang No-eul

 Kang No-eul, also known as Guard 011, is portrayed by Park Gyu-young.

 A former North Korean soldier who defected after killing her abusive commander, No-eul had been searching for her infant daughter left behind in the North before joining the game as a pink-soldier.
 Prior to the games, she worked at an amusement park as a masked character, barely making ends meet while living out of her car and struggling with alcoholism.
 At the park, she worked alongside the struggling artist Park Gyeong-seok, who later joins the game as a contestant.
 She forms a bond with Park's terminally ill daughter before her hospitalization, and is therefore reluctant to harm Gyeong-seok as a guard.
-However, she interferes with the secret organ harvesting operation by double tapping eliminated contestants to end their suffering, until she is threatened by the operation's participants, namely the deputy frontman, who is a fellow North Korean defector, and some of the pink guards.
+She is seen killing elimiated players in the first game.
+However, she interferes with the secret organ harvesting operation by double tapping eliminated contestants to end their suffering by killing a player in front of Gi-hun who was intended to be used for organ trafficking, until she is threatened by the operation's participants and their namely, the Masked Officer, who is a fellow North Korean defector, and the Front Man's right hand man.
+He wears a square mask and dressed in black.

 No-eul helps Gyeong-seok escape after he is captured following the rebellion, also using this as an opportunity to take out the organ-harvesting operation's participants.
-She confronts and kills the deputy frontman and while destroying the Game's records of Gyeong-seok, discovers her own records and reads that since her defection, her husband was executed and her daughter has also died.
-No-eul considers committing suicide but after watching Gi-hun's sacrifice to save Jun-hee's baby, remembers her drive to protect Gyeong-seok's daughter and escapes the self-destructing island.
+She confronts and kills the Masked Officer and while destroying the Game's records of Gyeong-seok, discovers her own records and reads that since her defection, her husband was executed and her daughter has also died.
+No-eul considers committing suicide, but after watching Gi-hun's sacrifice to save Jun-hee's baby and hearing his final speech condemning the games, she drops her gun and is moved to tears; remembering her drive to protect Gyeong-seok's daughter and escapes the self-destructing island.
 After visiting Gyeong-seok and his daughter at the park, she hears that her own daughter is alive and well in China and is last seen boarding a flight to try and reunite with her.